How Vision got Materialized

 “The artist is inclined to believe that ‘mind can triumph over matter’ because they often feel that their inner realm is certainly more important and often more real to them than the outer physical world.” – Peter Morrel

 In my early forties, I went through an existential crisis; things had to change or cease.
 Simply put, I cracked open and had to carve a new way.
-In the following essay, I describe my process with materials and how vision got formed and eventually materialized.
+In the following essay, I describe my process with materials and how my vision got formed and eventually materialized.
 I tell a story of healing from trauma, centered but not exclusively, through making art.
-For some of us, art is the only real path to a sense of freedom; some call it salvation.
+For some of us, art is the only path to a sense of freedom; some call it salvation.

 Narrative Art tells a story.
-It usually describes a self-explanatory event from daily life or those drawn from religion, folk tale, myth, and history.
+It generally describes a self-explanatory event from daily life or those drawn from religion, folk tales, myth, and history.
 Examples of Narrative Art go back to cave paintings from the Bronze Age.
-The movement of Abstract Art, which came into fashion in the 20th century, rejected and rebelled against familiar narrative themes, branding this work mediocre and unimaginative.
+The movement of Abstract Art, which came into fashion in the 20th century, rejected and rebelled against familiar narrative themes, branding this work as mediocre and unimaginative.
 Yet, coded references to events in the artist’s life or political issues were still common.
 Such artworks require information from the artist to be fully understood.

 I have had an active internal dialogue about making and appreciating art for as long as I can remember.
 As a child, I observed my mother selecting and cutting design patterns from fashion magazines, making color and fabric selections, and sewing, bringing gorgeous and stylish outfits to life.
 Through those years, I absorbed the lesson of the detailed attention required to complete these creations.
 I developed a keen eye towards esthetics and an open attitude toward beauty’s multiple forms and shapes.
 Two of my mother’s sisters were also involved in the creative process – one painted, and the other made collages.
 In my youth, I painted, and I loved it.
 So, maybe making art runs in my blood.